Share this publication

 Their store is beautiful and exquisite, and the staff are very helpful and attentive.
 You can tell that the owner puts a lot of effort into making the masks just by looking at how intricate the details are on each mask.
 They have a mask to suit everyone’s need!
 If you want a faithful replica or something unique and unusual, you will find it here!
 You will find a mask to last you a lifetime and remind you of your wonderful time in Venice!

 ▷ Venetian Costumes

 Along with the Venetian Masks you will witness the most gorgeous costumes worn during Venice Carnival.
 The most popular costumes worn during Venice Carnival are traditional 18th century Venice lords and ladies.
-The period costumes will transport you back to another era.
+Another popular costume is when masks are worn under black hooded capes.

 ▷ Masquerade Balls

 Venice Carnival is famous for its private parties and masquerade balls.
 Most balls and parties are authentic 18th century Venetian events that are still held in a similar manner to how they were in the past.
 If you want to make your visit to Venice Carnival extra special and memorable it is worth attending one of these glamorous events!